Integralist/integralist.co.uk/content/posts/post-mortems.md

 Describe what happened and when.
 This should be much more detail than those extracted for the 'key points' section.

+> [!NOTE]
-> Note: if you work for a distributed company, then identifying the timezone of the incident (or at least the timezone you're reporting it from) can help clarify when these things happened.
+> if you work for a distributed company, then identifying the timezone of the incident (or at least the timezone you're reporting it from) can help clarify when these things happened.

 e.g.